+HUMAN 1

-HUMAN 1 3.0 units Comparative World Cultures 54 hours lecture
+Comparative World Cultures 54 hours lecture

 This course compares and contrasts major civilizations using interdisciplinary approach or team teaching drawn from the Humanities and the Social Sciences.
 It covers the study of two or more major cultures to determine how these human communities met their basic biological, material, religious and intellectual needs, and experienced both continuity and change through time.
-This course is not open for credit to students who have completed Humanities 1H, Social

-Science 1, or Social Science 1H.
+This course is not open for credit to students who have completed Humanities 1H, Social Science 1, or Social Science 1H.

-HUMAN 1H 3.0 units
+HUMAN 1H